lukasturcani/stk/docs/source/construction_overview.rst

 structural isomers, but another can be seen in the construction of periodic systems.
 For example, :mod:`stk` allows you to construct covalent organic frameworks.
-With the topology graph this is trivial to implement, simply label some of the edges a periodic and they will construct periodic bonds instead of regular ones.
+With the topology graph this is trivial to implement, simply label some of the edges as periodic and they will construct periodic bonds instead of regular ones.

 Thirdly, the topology graph allows users to